How Often Should You Get Dental Cleanings?

 The Six-Month Rule: Fact or Fiction?

 For decades, the standard recommendation has been to get a dental cleaning every six months.
-This twice-yearly schedule has been ingrained in many people’s minds as the golden rule of dental care.
+This twice-yearly schedule has become ingrained in many people’s minds as the golden rule of dental care.
 But is it based on scientific evidence?

-The truth is, the six-month rule is more of a general guideline than a one-size-fits-all solution.
 Dr. Michael Chen, a general dentist with over 20 years of experience, notes, “While the six-month interval works well for many patients, it’s not universally applicable.
 Some people may need more frequent cleanings, while others might do fine with annual visits.”

 American Dental Association Guidelines

-• Your current oral health status
+• Current oral health status

-• Your risk factors for dental problems
+• Risk factors for dental problems

-• Your at-home oral care routine
+• At-home oral care routine

-Based on these factors, your dentist will recommend a cleaning schedule that’s right for you.
 This personalized approach ensures that you receive the care you need without unnecessary treatments.

 Factors Influencing Dental Cleaning Frequency